Neamar/DUCK/artworks/the_dream_of_a_lifetime.md

 images:
   "Cover":
     image: "images/The Dream Of A Lifetime_cover.jpg"
+    thumbnail: "images/thumbnails/The Dream Of A Lifetime_cover.jpg"
     duck: "images/The Dream Of A Lifetime_cover_DUCK.jpg"
   "First page":
     image: "images/The Dream Of A Lifetime.jpg"
+    thumbnail: "images/thumbnails/The Dream Of A Lifetime.jpg"
     duck: "images/The Dream Of A Lifetime_DUCK.jpg"
 ---